 Most-Significant Bit - Often abbreviated to MSB.
 In a binary integer the most significant bit is the bit having the greatest place value.
-Within an 8-bit unsigned byte, the bit with place value 2^7 is the most significant bit.
+Within an 8-bit unsigned byte, the bit with place value $2^7$ is the most significant bit.

 Nibble - 4 bits.
-A single hexadecimal digit (0 to F) is often referred to as a nibble as it can be represented in exactly 4 bits.
+A single hexadecimal digit (0 to 9, A to F) is often referred to as a nibble as it can be represented in exactly 4 bits.